Regency Marriage ~ The Vows & The Celebration!

-We come to the fifth and final portion on my series about marriage during the Georgian and Regency periods.
-Previous essays can be read via the links below.
-To conclude the series, I’ll begin by following up on the ceremony information covered in Part 3.
+We come to the fifth and final portion of my series about marriage during the Georgian and Regency periods.

 The Ceremony and Vows~~

 The previously mentioned simplicity and standardization of an Anglican marriage ceremony meant there was scant deviation.
 Held in the parish church where at least one of the soon-to-be-marrieds lived, the couple and guests would either walk or ride in a carriage – depending on the distance – and may or may not be together.
 The belief in superstitions of bad luck if seen before the vows were passé, but traditions continued to be clung to and since the bride and groom dwelt apart they probably traveled to the chapel separately.

 Once at the chapel, I couldn’t find definitive proof as to whether the couple walked down the aisle arm-in-arm, or if the bride walked the aisle alone to meet her groom at the altar, or if the father escorted.
 I read a couple of bloggers claiming a Regency Era bride walked alone or with the groom, yet historical traditions are clear that the father escorting and giving away is an ancient tradition.
 Also, the official vows (as I’ll cover in a second) include this line of instruction: “The Minister, receiving the Woman at her father’s or friend’s hands, shall cause the Man with his right hand to take the Woman by her right hand.”

 My personal conclusion to this is that, once again, there were no absolutes.
 This portion of the ceremony would vary depending on the situation and desires.
 From thereafter, no matter how they approached the altar and the rector, the procedure was straightforward.